 Students will sit one written examination paper which includes a combination of short answer and essay style questions.
 Practical ability is assessed through project-based tasks culminating in two completed projects for a given organisation.
 The amount of material covered by this course and the amount of practical work involved means that students must be committed to the subject from the beginning, good at meeting deadlines and have a keen interest in the use of computers.

-This course will interest any pupil who wants a career in almost any sector as good computer skills are important for a range of modern jobs.
-It can also lead in computer-specific careers in the ICT industry.
+This course will interest any pupil looking for a career in almost any sector - good computer skills are important for a range of modern jobs.
+It can also lead to computer-specific careers in the ICT industry.
 This course is equivalent to one GCSE.